If we had an award for the most iconic London market, Portobello might be the Champignon…

-Location wise, you’ll find it in West London’s Notting Hill, along, you guessed it….
-Portobello Road.
-Best known for its pastel-coloured terraced houses, as well as some pretty great foodie, drinkie spots, Portobello Road runs from Notting Hill tube station to just past Ladbroke Grove.
+Portobello Market takes its name from its home street in Notting Hill, Portobello Road.
+Best known for its pastel-coloured terraced houses, as well as some pretty great foodie spots, Portobello Road runs from Notting Hill tube station to just past Ladbroke Grove.
 Although, if the pavements could talk, they’d tell you it’s not always been gin palaces and Michelin stars…

 Back in post-war London, until the late 20th Century in fact, Notting Hill was very much a working class area, known for its grimy streets, and overcrowded, slum-like flats.
 In the 1950s it also found itself at the centre of major race riots.

-The main market day is Saturday, although most spots are open on Fridays too.
+Portobello Market’s main day is Saturday, although most spots are open on Fridays too.
 Monday – Thursday you’ll find some of the food and clothes stalls, whilst on Sundays it’s completely closed.
 But apart from the pop up stalls, Portobello Road’s also lined with antique shops – like Alice’s, which famously featured in Paddington 2 – and arcades which are open on Saturdays and crammed with tiny independent vendors hawking unusual bric-a-brac.

 No. The atmosphere at Portobello Market is worth the trip in itself.
-Especially on a Saturday, when, not only does it come alive with market vendors flogging their goods, you’ll also find street performers – men dressed head-to-toe in silver, sweating and posing for pictures – and live musicians – everything from reggae to acoustic pop from a couple of fresh-faced kids on guitars.
+Especially on a Saturday, when not only does it come alive with market vendors flogging their goods, you’ll also find street performers and live musicians – everything from reggae to acoustic pop from a couple of fresh-faced kids on guitars.

 If you get peckish, head towards where Portobello meets Golborne Road.
 Here you’ll find a whole load of street food traders slinging everything from Spanish paella to German bratwurst baps (as well as a couple more stalls, mainly geared towards midcentury furniture).
 Portobello Market itself is also a goldmine for delicious Caribbean and North African food – Jamaican patties, jerk chicken and fried dumplings.

 1. Have a mosey at George Orwell’s old house